metayeti/YABS.js/README.md

 3. Matches `<script src="...">` attributes in the HTML files to the associated JS files, and updates those entries to match compiled filenames (basically changes extensions in those from .js to .min.js).

+Please double (and triple) check your requirements to see if this featureset fits your needs and if it does not, use one of the more advanced build systems.
+It is unlikely that this system will be expanded beyond the scope of what it currently does.

 ---

-Please double (and triple) check your requirements to see if this featureset fits your needs and if it does not, use one of the more advanced build systems.
-It is unlikely that this system will be expanded much beyond the scope of what it currently does.

 ## Dependencies